 Fall Garden Cleanup

-Begin by cleaning out loose leaf material by hand or blower with a focus on the most visually conspicuous areas.
+Begin by cleaning out loose-leaf material by hand or blower with a focus on the most visually conspicuous areas.
 Smart gardeners are wise to leave some leaf litter in beds to provide added winter protection for more tender plants and help support overwintering pollinators.
-(Some species of overwintering native bees, and butterflies use undisturbed leaf litter as essential winter habitat.
+(Some species of overwintering native bees and butterflies use undisturbed leaf litter as essential winter habitat.
 Click here to learn more.)
 After clearing away unwanted leaves, give your fading garden plants needed attention.

 In fall, start by cutting back any dead, unhealthy, or crossing branches from trees and small shrubs.
 When pruning out dead, diseased, or infested wood, prune just below the point where growth is still fresh and healthy.
 If you think that a plant you are pruning is diseased, be sure to clean your pruning shears in a 10% bleach solution before pruning another plant.
-If additional pruning on flowering trees and shrubs is needed to shape the plants, first determine whether your shrubs bloom on old or new wood.
+If additional pruning of flowering trees and shrubs is needed to shape the plants, first determine whether your shrubs bloom on old or new wood.
 It is okay to prune new-wood bloomers in fall but not old-wood bloomers.

 Toss it or Compost It?

 Bed cleaning creates lots of waste.
 Some of the waste is perfect for composting and some